 Our homes are places we feel most safe and comfortable, but we become so familiar with our environment that we sometimes overlook aspects of our lifestyle that put us at risk.
-To ensure that we are all able to continue living safely at home, it’s important that we take simple measures to reduce risks and dangers.
+To ensure that we are all able to continue living safely at home, it’s important that we take simple measures to reduce risks and dangers, particularly for those who are living with a condition such as dementia, in which they may not be able to recognise the danger.

 Fires can start and spread quickly, causing extensive and irreversible damage.
-So to protect our lives, our homes and everything we treasure about them, taking these simple measures will help us continue living safely at home:
+So to protect our livelihoods and live safely at home, we must take these simple measures to minimise the risk of any potential danger

 DID YOU KNOW?
 Some fire and rescue services offer a Home Fire Risk Check where they can visit your home to help you install smoke alarms, plan escape routes and assess other potential hazards.